 About

-Idan Dorshav Dershowitz is a scholar of the Hebrew Bible whose work focuses on the evolution of biblical religion, the techniques employed by biblical scribes and editors, and computational methods for tracing the origins of ancient texts.
+Scholarship on the Hebrew Bible, the evolution of biblical religion, the techniques of ancient scribes and editors, and computational methods for tracing the origins of ancient texts.

-He is Senior Lecturer and Deputy Director in the Australian Centre for Jewish Civilisation at Monash University and Acting Research Director of the School of Philosophical, Historical, and Indigenous Studies.
+Idan is Senior Lecturer and Deputy Director in the Australian Centre for Jewish Civilisation at Monash University and Acting Research Director of the School of Philosophical, Historical, and Indigenous Studies.
+He also teaches at Beit Midrash Oz, an open and inclusive house of Jewish learning in Melbourne.
 Earlier appointments include the Chair of Hebrew Bible and Its Exegesis at the University of Potsdam and a Junior Fellowship at the Harvard Society of Fellows.

 Research themes